-- We advise you to exercise a high degree of caution overall in Bangladesh due to the uncertain political and security situation.
-Pay close attention to your personal security at all times and monitor the media and local information sources for news about possible safety or security risks.
+- We advise you to exercise a high degree of caution in Bangladesh due to the uncertain political and security situation.
+Pay close attention to your personal security at all times.
+Monitor the media and other sources about possible security risks.

 - Political violence occurs regularly in Bangladesh.
 You should exercise particular caution around hartals (general strikes), blockades by political groups and trials of alleged war criminals, as these events may prompt violent reactions.

 - Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
 Further attacks are possible, including against Western interests.